-Grab bars and handrails can be an extra layer of fall prevention, especially in the bathroom.
+Grab bars and handrails can help to lower your risk of falling, especially in the bathroom.
 Install handrails near the toilet and bathtub and in hallways and stairwells.
 If you are unable to install these yourself, contact a handyman or a family member.

-Fall prevention exercises are a great way to increase your balance and help lower your risk of falling.
+Exercising is a great way to increase your balance and help lower your risk of falling.
 These exercises can help strengthen your muscles, and when completed regularly, improve your muscles and joints.
-The following are great fall prevention exercises:
+The following are great exercises that help prevent falls:

 Find a sturdy chair with arms.
 Practice getting in and out of the chair and focus on utilizing your leg muscles.
 Use the arms of the chair to help you get up, but as you improve, try using only one hand.
 Aim for 10 repetitions.

 Have a chair nearby in case you lose your balance.
 Practice marching in place, but bring your knees as high as you can.
 Use your muscles instead of your momentum.
 Aim for 10 knee raises on each leg.